tgregoneil/go-json2html/readme.md

 Primitives that are values of tag-keys are stringified and appended to the html tag-key.

 Any arbitrary html structure can be rendered with arbitrarily deep nesting.
-Thank you, recursion.

 A 'cmd-object' is an object that has one of the command keys:
     'empty': empties the html element, but leaves the element itself in place